We’re going to talk about creating info products (or digital products) today. But, first… a story.

 You could also use a service like Sendowl which is a bit more complicated to set up and does cost to use.
 Or if you are a WordPress user there are dozens of affiliate plugins you could use like AffiliateWP, Affiliates Manager or Ultimate Affiliate Pro.
 Those are just a few.
 Now I want to say if you are doing a course of any sort instead of just an ebook or some kind of guide, Teachable and Thinkific are the two platform I recommend which do have free options and also affiliates.

-Now the last component of the marketing piece is your email sequence.
+Now the last component of the marketing your info product is your email sequence.
 You want to keep your product and brand top of mind over the next few weeks or months as you are preparing to launch.
 So as everyone is piling onto your email list to stay notified you want to send them a weekly email that is providing value.
 Let’s say for example you are releasing a workout guide.
 Your weekly email could be talking about the benefits of weekly exercises, maybe sending them bonus exercise to hold them over in the meantime.

 Maybe you talk about the importance of stretching etc. You can automate this by creating an entire automation sequence that people are subscribed to when they join your list through a particular forum.
 So now you have some affiliates.

-You’re getting the word out and it’s time to move into phase three which is development.
+You’re getting the word out and it’s time to move into phase three which is info product development.
 If you struggle to organize your thoughts one of the easiest ways to get started is to just write everything out on a piece of paper.

 My book editor Jody taught me this trick when I was writing my book which came out earlier this year.
 Just write everything on a piece of paper in no particular order.
 It doesn’t even have to be actually a list.
 It could be sporadic.
 Then you want to grab some highlighters or markers, whatever.
 You just need something with different colors.
 Then circle things with one color that belong together.
 So this could be circling all of the warmup exercises in pink or all of the breakfast ideas in yellow.